adambonsu/selenium-ruby-net-read-timeout/README.md

 ## What do we know?
+* Can recreate issue with just chromedriver on work mbp
 * Within a Capybara session, when launching and navigating from one page to another is fine if done in quick succession (no delay between calls)
 * If there is a delay (1-2seconds) between the launch and an interaction, the session hangs and eventually returns a Net::ReadTimeout error
 * can consistently recreate issue with a 5 second delay between calls